 Make your loyalty program a wellness experience by branding it to resonate with your customers on an emotional level.
 Make it look and feel as good as you want your customers to feel when using your products.

-Dr. Axe achieves this by making use of our integrated loyalty program functionality.
+Vitabiotics achieves this by making use of our integrated loyalty program functionality.
 They have a unique destination page that users can return to and learn how to earn points and add rewards to their orders.
-The page is clean, easy to navigate and fits with Dr Axe’s unique branding (thanks to the colour scheme and iconography).
+The page is clean, easy to navigate, and fits with Vitabiotics’ unique branding (thanks to the colour scheme and iconography).

-Because of their loyalty program, Dr Axe saw a 36% increase in average order value as shoppers are now more motivated to add more to their cart to earn rewards.
+Because of their loyalty program, Vitabiotics saw a 67% increase in customer spend as shoppers are now more motivated to add more to their cart to earn rewards.

 When you’ve made your customers feel part of a common cause, they will naturally become advocates.
 Once a customer knows that they love a brand, they’ll be more inclined to tell others about it.